 Objective: To learn how deer visit different parts of their home ranges as their needs change over the year.

 Show slides or pictures to illustrate deer tracks and sign, and learn how their needs and habitats change during different seasons and different parts of their life cycle (courtship, rearing young).
-Afterward, with students, generate a list of deer sign to look for outdoors that would be evidence that deer are present near the school or near the students’ homes.
+Afterward, with students, generate a list of deer sign that would be evidence that deer are present near the school or near the students’ homes.
+Explore nearby for deer signs.

 Materials: Deer Slide Show or photos of deer through the year, Slide Show Script, projector, screen.